 The schools in LAUSD need to consistently monitor the suspension data for their students especially those from the school's significant subgroup.
-Table indicates that last school year, West Vernon Elementary School decreased the school wide suspension rate.
+Last school year, 68th Street School decreased the school wide suspension rate by .2%.
 The rate of suspension for African American students is disproportionately higher.
 The school needs to continue monitoring closely the suspension rate for African American students and explore alternatives to suspension.
 The school should review the School Wide Positive Behavior Support Plan (SWPBSP) to ensure that the needs of African American students are being met.
+The suspension data for Latinos is at par with the school wide data.